tedtheturtlenz/PointStack/README.md

 Specifically, PointStack outperforms various existing feature learning networks for shape classification and part segmentation on the ScanObjectNN and ShapeNetPart datasets.*

 ## Modifications
-The main modifications are adding in a predict.py script that means that any trained bonsai model can be used to predict unlabeled point clouds of bonsai trees.
-This repository is meant to be use in conjuction with the following repository used to prepare the data: https://github.com/tedtheturtlenz/PointCloud_Prep
+The main modifications are adding in a predict.py script that means that any trained model can be used to predict unlabeled point clouds.
+This repository is meant to be used in conjuction with the following repository used to prepare the data: https://github.com/tedtheturtlenz/PointCloud_Prep